 Religion and Gods

-While mortals have gotten quite powerful, gods still exist and are often still worshipped by those same mortals.
+While mortals have gotten quite powerful, gods exist and are often still worshipped by mortals.
 As mentioned earlier, convergence affects everything on a world, including their gods.
 In fact, Gods seem to be the only intelligent beings directly affected by convergence, though even their differences can often be larger than their similarities.
-Convergence regarding the gods seems to center around their portfolio items.
+Convergence regarding the gods seems to center around their portfolio items .
 We have identified fifteen gods that each tend to have one portfolio item that is similar.
 In addition there are a number of other portfolio items that always show up as part of the portfolios of one of the gods.
 Then there are a whole number of portfolio items that do not seem to be shared.
+The gods provide their mortal priests with powerful forms of divine magic that rivals and in some ways surpasses mortal forms of magic.

-Apart from the gods, there are several other forms of religion on worlds, though they tend not to be affected by convergence.
-One prominent example of this being the worship of spirits, be they animistic or ancestors.
-Not all of these forms of religion survive the transition to modern societies with advanced technology.
-On the other hand, sometimes the technology gives rise to new religions.
-It is far easier for a person to broadcast their voice and be worshipped by millions if they have a planetary network to use for that broadcast.
+Apart from the gods, there are several other forms of religion on worlds, though they tend not to be affected by convergence later in the convergent line of time.
+One prominent example of this being the worship of spirits , be they animistic or ancestors .
+Because only the start of some of these religions is convergent, not all of these forms of religion survive the transition to modern societies with advanced technology.
+On the other hand, sometimes technology gives rise to new religions.
+It is after all far easier for a person to broadcast their voice and be worshipped by millions if they have a planetary network to use for that broadcast.

 Magic and Technology